EliFarrer/startup/Notes/react.md

 # React Hooks
 - `useState` is a hook.
 It gives you the variablea and then update function.
 Whenever you call the update function, it knows it needs to react and go in and updat things.
 - `useEffect` will update lifecuycle events (like rendering)
-  - nothing as the second parameterwill render every time
+  - nothing as the second parameter will render every time
   - `[]` will only do the first time
   - `[count1]` will render every thime `count1` changes.
+  - if the return value is a function, react will call it as a cleanup method

 ```
 function UseEffectHookDemo() {